DmitryBara/Telegram-Bot-Python/README.md

 ___Settings___

-All main settings could be edit in .env file in main folder.
+All settings could be edit in .env file in base folder.

 TELEGRAM_TOKEN - your telegram token getting from @botfather.